P-furtado/dhcp-intervlan-routing-homelab/README.md

-# Basic VLAN Setup Homelab Guide
+# DHCP Server setup with Inter-VLAN Routing

 ## Objectives
 - This setup will allow you to understand how devices in a network can automatically obtain IP addresses and other network configuration details from a DHCP server